Manila asks Japan for large ships to patrol South China Sea

 Japan is also building 10 40-metre (131-ft) -long vessels for the Philippine coastguard.
 Manila needs 100-metre (328-ft) -long patrol ships.

-Japan changed defence policy this year in a shift that could let troops fight overseas for the first time since 1945.
+Japan changed defense policy this year in a shift that could let troops fight overseas for the first time since 1945.
 The move was welcomed by ally the United States, but fed concern in China, where memories of Japan’s wartime aggression run deep.
-(Reporting by Manuel Mogato; Editing by Clarence Fernandez)